In a very challenging environment, two requirements remain constant: sound business principles and competent and motivated people.

-An IT steering committee was constituted in 2013, with its main focus being to look at standardisation and common IT-related matters throughout the group.
+An Information Technology (IT) steering committee was constituted in 2013.
+The committee’s main focus area is to look at standardisation and common IT-related matters and policies throughout the group.

-The board’s social and ethics committee is made up of: two independent non-executive directors Ms PPJ Derby (chairperson) and Mr RS Broadley, two executive directors Messrs CT Loock and Mr S Douwenga, and a subsidiary representative, Mr S. Khan.
+The board’s social and ethics committee is made up of: two independent non-executive directors Ms PPJ Derby (chairperson) and Mr RS Broadley, two executive directors Messrs CT Loock and Mr S Douwenga, and a subsidiary representative, Ms J Gressel.

 The Metair board is responsible and accountable for directing and monitoring our social and ethics management performance within a structured framework.